CLAT - Gateway to top National Law Colleges

 Proper Usage of Time is the main point of How to Prepare for CLAT

-- Candidates who are preparing for the exam must make a time schedule and work according to it which helps you to cover all the topics of all the subjects.
+- Candidates who are preparing for the exam must make a time schedule and work according to it which helps them to cover all the topics of all the subjects.

-- Contenders are advised to adjust the time to revise your syllabus at least once.
+- Contenders are advised to adjust the time to revise their syllabus at least once.

-- Self-made notes help you to understand easily and at the time of examination, you will remember all the things at the single review of the notes.
+- Self-made notes help you to understand easily and at the time of examination, you will remember all the things at a single review of the notes.

 Online Mock Tests

-- There are many sites which provide an online mock test of the exam for good preparation.
+- There are many sites that provide an online mock test of the exam for good preparation.

 - You can go through these tests by which you come to know about the question level asked in the exam.

-Be Aware of the Current Affairs is the major point of How to Prepare for CLAT
+Be Aware of Current Affairs is the major point of How to Prepare for CLAT

-- You must be aware of the current affairs because it seems that in exam mostly questions asked based on the current affairs so you must know what is happening in the world.
+- You must be aware of the current affairs because it seems that in exams, mostly questions based on current affairs are asked so you must know what is happening in the world.

-- Current affair will help you in improving the general awareness or knowledge as well as helps in clearing the exam.
+- The current affairs will help you in improving your general awareness or knowledge as well as helps in clearing the exam.

 Solve Previous Year Papers

-- Student must solve previous year papers as they get some hint about the questions asked in the exam.
+- Students must solve previous year’s papers as they get some hints about the questions asked in the exam.